 Ana Toplak received her M.Sc. degree in 2006 from the Chemistry Department at the University of Zagreb (Croatia).
 After graduation she worked for GlaxoSmithKline R&D in Zagreb as medicinal chemist.
 In 2008, she joined the group of prof. dr. Dick B. Janssen at the University of Groningen (the Netherlands) where she will receive her PhD degree in 2016 in enzyme engineering focusing on the development of enzymes for peptide ligation.
 Since July 2015 she is lead biochemist at Enzypep B.V.

 Marcel Schmidt graduated in chemical biology at the University of Bielefeld (Germany).
 After undergraduate research with Prof. Dr. Tom N. Grossmann at the Chemicals Genomics Center of the Max Planck Society (Dortmund, Germany), he performed graduate research with Prof. Dr. Martin Schmeing at McGill University (Montreal, Canada) and Prof. Dr. Norbert Sewald at the University of Bielefeld.
-His research interests strongly focusses on new, innovative (bio)-conjugation techniques for peptides and its applications.
-In 2015 he joined EnzyPep (Geleen, The Netherlands) and is currently pursuing his PhD within EnzyPep under the supervision of Prof. Dr. Jan van Maarseveen (University of Amsterdam).
-His work focusses on the development of enzyme-mediated peptide ligation methodologies and its application to the synthesis of complex cyclic peptides.
+His research interests strongly focuses on new, innovative (bio)-conjugation techniques for peptides and its applications.
+In 2015 he joined EnzyPep as a scientist.
+In parallel, he is currently pursuing his PhD within EnzyPep under the supervision of Prof. Dr. Jan van Maarseveen (University of Amsterdam).
+His work focuses on the development of enzyme-mediated peptide ligation methodologies and its application to the synthesis of complex cyclic peptides and bioconjugates.